Frequently Asked Questions

 Our program and our university are well-equipped to address the particular needs of international students.
 The office of International Students and Scholars Services (ISSS) advises international students on immigration, cultural, financial, academic and personal concerns, and makes appropriate referrals when necessary.
 A student's affiliation with ISSS begins immediately after the admission process and continues well beyond graduation.

-TOEFL or IELTS scores are required for international applicants or applicants who earned a degree outside the U.S. (minimum scores: 70 TOEFL, 6.0 IELTS).
+TOEFL, IELTS, or Duolingo scores are required for international applicants or applicants who earned a degree outside the U.S. (minimum scores: 70 TOEFL, 6.0 IELTS).
 Scores will be reviewed based on section scores and total scores.

 Drexel offers a Graduate Bridge Program aimed at international students wishing to improve their language skills before starting the full-time academic program.

 Is the program STEM designated?